Muldec/stash-wiki/FAQ.md

 * Delete the `login` and `password` lines from the file and save Stash authentication should now be reset with no authentication credentials.

+# How do I add galleries?
+Galleries need to be ZIP archives to be recognized by stash.
+To increase read speed of galleries, zip the folders up without compresseion (on linux: `zip -0 -r gallery.zip foldertozip/`).
+If the images resolution is too high, the thumbnails might not load and it will take stash a long time to display them.

 # I have a question not answered here.
 Join the Stash [Discord server](https://discord.gg/2TsNFKt).